-The AI system in the autonomous vehicle comprises high resolution cameras and radars that sense the surroundings.
-The input from these sensors are processed by machine learning models to do various tasks, such as accelerate, decelerate, turning and manoeuvring etc. Different machine learning models may be used to do different tasks.
+The AI system in the autonomous vehicle comprises high-resolution cameras and radars that sense the surroundings.
+The input from these sensors is processed by machine learning models to do various tasks, such as accelerate, decelerate, turning and maneuvering, etc. Different machine learning models may be used to do different tasks.
 So, what exactly is a machine learning model?
 As the name suggests, machine learning means telling the computer (or machine) to learn from data and perform an intended task.
-It is different from traditional software which are not designed to learn from data.
+It is different from traditional software which is not designed to learn from data.
 Traditional software only processes data to provide information.
-There are many machine learning techniques such as neural networks, support vector machines, decision trees etc. These techniques can be used to build machine learning models to do various tasks such as image recognition, speed controls etc.
+There are many machine learning techniques such as neural networks, support vector machines, decision trees, etc. These techniques can be used to build machine learning models to do various tasks such as image recognition, speed controls, etc.

 Today, AI can do various tasks such as;

 - Play games such as chess, go etc. just like a grandmaster.

 - Process and understand images just like a human

 - Translate texts as well as humans